-If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
-5-22].
+If a family member is permanently confined to a nursing home or hospital, that person is no longer considered a family member, and that person's income is not counted [HCV GB, pp. 5-22].

 Jacksonville Housing will request verification from a responsible medical professional and will use this determination.
 If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.